piyushdolar/Insurance/README.md

 - Photo upload feature added to the "Create Policy" module for admin.
 - API backend updated.

+### Bugs:

+- Dates wasn't showing in safari fixed.
+- Image viewer in new tab.

 ## [2.0.0] 2020-03-18

 ### What's new: